RECAP: “House of the Dragon” Season 2 FINALE

 Queen Rhaenyra & Queen Allicent

 This information comes from a scene that will undoubtedly polarize viewers.
 Early in the season, Rhaenyra disguised herself as a nun to sneak into King’s Landing and secretly meet Allicent in the Sept of Baelor.
 Some viewers and critics thought it was ludicrous that such a gambit would even be attempted, much less that it would go off without a hitch.
 I defended that one, and argued that the conversation was crucial to the plot as a whole.
 I can’t defend this one.
-It was pushing the boundaries of credulity that Allicent’s Kingsguard would let her frolic alone in nature last episode.
+It was pushing the boundaries of credulity that Allicent’s Kingsguard would let her frolic alone in the woods last episode, given that assassins had already infiltrated their stronghold more than once.
 This episode, her Kingsguard AND her Maester are both in on her leaving the safety of King’s Landing, traveling across a body of water to an enemy stronghold, and just hoping that someone would allow her to meet with her chief rival, and not kill her on the spot?
 Preposterous.

 And also, I think, unnecessary.
 While it was important for Allicent to pitch Rhaenyra on her plan — once Aemond takes Vhagar to Harrenhal in three days’ time, Rhaenyra can fly in to an undefended King’s Landing and claim it as her own — there were other, less ridiculous ways for her to relay that message.
 A raven, for one.
 Using the White Worm’s spy network, for two.
 Hidden fucking messages.
 Smoke Signals.
 Singing Telegram.
 An Edible Arrangement.
 The list goes on.
 For her to do it herself?
 Bonkers.
 I think the writers saw how well that initial meeting in the Sept worked, and hoped to recapture that magic.
 They failed.
 While Olivia Cooke and Emma D’Arcy did as much as they could with the material, the script wasn’t tight and the scene went on too long.
 It lacked the urgency of the earlier meeting, as well as its impact.